 Most importantly, if you use these certifications, the industry will trust your business.

-Fashion Formula believes in a sustainable future, and we hope that you do, as well.
-This is why we provide credible assurance that the fabrics we offer and the printing methods we use are sustainable.
+maake believes in sustainability, and we hope that you do, as well.
+This is why we provide credible assurance that the textiles we offer and the printing methods we use are eco-friendly.

 Let's be socially responsible together.